xerocopy/Natural-Language-Processing-in-TensorFlow/README.md

 # Natural-Language-Processing-in-TensorFlow

-meta.tsv and vecs.tsv can be viewed at 3D space at projector.tensorflow.org
+meta.tsv and vecs.tsv can be viewed in 3D space at projector.tensorflow.org